Anmol-Singh-Jaggi/Directory-Snapshot/README.md

   dest-path             The path of the destination directory.

 optional arguments:
-  -h, --help            show this help message and exit -dry, --dry-run       Just estimate the size of source directory and exit -no-bar, --hide-progress-bar
+  -h, --help            Show this help message and exit -dry, --dry-run       Just estimate the size of source directory and exit.
+  -no-bar, --hide-progress-bar
-                        Whether to hide the progress bar or not (default false).
-Will be silently ignored if `tqdm` package not found.
+                        Whether to hide the progress bar or not (default dont hide); will be silently ignored if "tqdm" package not found.
   -no-hid, --ignore-hidden
-                        Whether to ignore hidden files and directories or not (default false).
+                        Whether to ignore hidden files and directories or not (default not ignored).
   -no-sym, --ignore-symlinks
-                        Whether to ignore symlinks or not (default false).
+                        Whether to ignore symlinks or not (default not ignored).
   -max-rec MAX_RECURSION_DEPTH, --max-recursion-depth MAX_RECURSION_DEPTH
-                        Maximum recursion depth (non-negative integer only)
+                        Maximum recursion depth (default infinite).
 ```

  - Example: